SakuraWood/event-emitter/README.md

 # event emitter

-> A event bus for Javascript , support sticky event
+> A event bus for Javascript , support sticky event. gzip only 643B

 ## Install